ROYAL AIR FORCE AMATEUR RADIO SOCIETY.

-7. Specified RAFARS AOTA Days of portable activity will be published via the RAFARS Website, QSL.net/G4DQP Webpage, QRV, Packet Newsletter, and through the RAFARS net controllers wherever possible.
+7. Specified RAFARS AOTA Days or periods of portable activity will be published via the RAFARS Website, QSL.net/G4DQP Webpage, QRV, Newsletter, and through the RAFARS net controllers wherever possible.
 Any operator or group may ‘Activate’ a station/airfield/base at any time or date as an ad hoc activation however, all activating stations must register their activity with G4DQP (this web site) prior to their activation date, if they wish their activation to count towards any RAFARS award.

 8. Award certificates will be available for working 'AOTA' stations, with certificates as follows:

 Awards Fee. £5.00

 To claim an award send a copy of your relevant logs, the awards fee, a Cheque / Postal order made out to RAFARS and your signed declaration of operational conformity, To:

 All airfield/airbase operations must include prior contact and permission to

 operate from the location owner and or airfield/airbase operator / SATCO / CRO.

 The activating operator / group will be responsible for finding out